C-Brown/C-Brown.github.io/_posts/2019-03-02-MSF-Analysis-2.md

 End of assembler dump.
 gdb-peda$
 ```
-Our call is "call 0x804a08d".
-Looking at that address, we see the same thing where the instruction addresses dont seem to fit into what we are expecting.
+Our call is "call 0x804a08d" at address 0x0804a066.
+Looking at the called address, we see the same issue where the instruction addresses dont seem to fit into what we are expecting.
 We can view instructions for the specific address that is being called with the x/i command.
 Let's just grab a random number of instructions and see if it catches back up with the proper instructions.
 ```nasm
 gdb-peda$ x/6i 0x804a08d
    0x804a08d <code+77>:	pop    ecx